endrias34/FYS-STK4155/Project-2/README.md

-## FYS-STK4155 project 2
+# FYS-STK4155 project 2
-We investigate regression and classification problems using a noise contaminated Franke function and the MNIST dataset.
+In this project, we investigate regression and classification problems.
+We use the Franke function and the MNIST as data sets.
 To solve the regression problem, we use a fully connected neural network (NN) and Stochastic Gradient Descent (SGD)-based Ordinary Least Square (OLS) and Ridge regression methods.
+The classification problem is solved using NNs and multinominal logistic regression.

-Our report can be read at report2_fysstk_magnubgr_michaesb.pdf and this is where we present our findings.
+All the analysis presented in our report can be reproduced by using our python codes and the corresponding Jupyther notebook.

-Here we have made two packages; one called Regression_package and one called NeuralNet_package.
-The Regression_package contains Linear Regression which has 3 methods (OLS, Ridge and Lasso) and LogisticRegressor which uses a gradient descent to minimize the loss function.
-The Linear Regression methods are taking from a previous project.
+## Folder structure

-The NeuralNet_package contains a classifying NeuralNet and regression NeuralNet.
-NeuralNet_package is designed to be very similiar to how you would use Scikit-Learns package on NeuralNet.
+Report  ---> Contains our report file (PDF and Latex) Figures ---> Contain all the results of project-2 (Figures and Tabels) src     ---> Contain all the python codes and the corresponding Jupyther notebooks

-Running the scripts
+## Running the codes
 The following scripts can be run to test our different machine learning methods:

 logreg_plots.py